 In concept mapping, students create visual representations showing the relationship between concepts.
 Ask them to draw circles containing concepts and connect them with lines.
 The lines may have phrases showing the connection between concept circles.
 Making concept maps can be done in groups or individually, and both inside and outside of the session.
 The process offers practice with critical thinking skills, such as categorization, and comparing and/or contrasting concept elements.
-Professor Trish Ferrett (Chemistry) and Lindsey Madison (prefect) have used this technique and with great success; talk with them for more information.
+Professor Trish Ferrett (Chemistry) has used this technique and with great success; talk with her for more information.

 Demonstrations are effective at visually showing and allowing student interactions with various course concepts.
 Students can be asked to predict an outcome to a given situation and then assess/evaluate/justify if their prediction was valid based upon the demonstration.
 In other instances, the demonstration serves to allow students to construct meaning and make connections in their learning based upon their observations and first-hand experience.

 Case Studies and Real-World Events and Issues

 You might consider bringing in case studies for students to consider and then analyze, applying concepts, data, and theory taught from class.
 Students can work individually or in groups or do this as a think-pair-share activity.
 Using case studies in combination with a brief in-class writing assignment adds to the students actively working with the subject content.

 Games such as “Jeopardy” can be adapted for course material and used in review and for assignments.